MiniDigger/Hangar/README.md

 * Either repeat the process for `ore`, but use `jobs/run` instead of `ore/run`.
 * Or, click the green triangle next to `OreJobProcessorMain` when opening up the file.

-**Note:** You might encounter a stack overflow exception when compiling ore.
+**Note:** You might encounter a stack overflow exception when compiling Hangar.
 This is not unexpected.
 Just assign more stack size to sbt in the way you're starting sbt. `-Xss4m` should be enough.
 If you're using IntelliJ, you can set this in the VM arguments field.
 If you're invoking sbt directly, the most common ways to set this is either through the `SBT_OPTS` environment variable, or with a file named `.jvmopts` with each flag on a new line.